Ironclaw Second Edition system for Foundry VTT

 Damage calculations have a separate pop-up function for simpler calculation.
 Just input the raw damage from the attack and the soak successes, even if the value goes negative.
 Do NOT include any added by standard conditions.
 The system will automatically add the damage from Hurt and Injured if they apply, as noted in the "Condition Damage" part.

 With Combat Utility Belt's Enhanced Conditions set up, the system has somewhat better support for multiple defeat conditions and built-in chat linking for the Compendium information entries.
-The CUB is not necessary, but can make some things smoother.
+However, the Enhanced Conditions option will also show all possible status effects in the token HUD menu, instead of filtering only applicable ones for the actor type.

 Step by step explanation of setup